zzhhatthl/PoDDyHePo-projection/README.md

 Normal Weight, 1 = Overweight, 2 = Obesity.
 By specifying
 `sep_col = "obe"`, the function calculates the proportions of each category.
 The last part is for the formulas of the imputation models.
-In *Step 2*, we found models for variables with missingness, and they has been saved in the `Suggested Model` in the list given by `PoDDyHePoModelSelection`.
+In *Step 2*, we found models for variables with missingness, and they have been saved in the `Suggested Model` in the list given by `PoDDyHePoModelSelection`.
 So, it can be used in a way like `obe`: obe$\`Suggested Model\`, or specified our own model like for `smo` in